Suzy Lee

 Suzy Lee (이수지; born February 9, 1974) is a Korean picture-book illustrator and author.
 She is critically acclaimed as an artist who explores the pleasures and tensions that lie between reality and fantasy.
 She is also known for her remarkable achievements in the field of wordless picture books, or silent books.
 She gained global attention for her three works – Mirror (2003), Wave (2008), and Shadow (2010), known collectively as "The Border Trilogy" – using the center binding of the pages of a book as a means to create a narrative crossing the boundaries between reality and fantasy.
 Wave and Shadow were respectively named by The New York Times as Best Illustrated Children's Books of 2008 and 2010.
 Wave was also awarded the gold medal for Original Art by the Society of Illustrators in 2008.
 In 2016, Suzy Lee was shortlisted for the Hans Christian Andersen Award, regarded as the Nobel Prize for children's literature, an award which she received in 2022.
 Lee has received a number of other prestigious awards from around the world including the FNLIJ Award Luís Jardim for the Best Book without Text in 2008 and the Boston Globe-Horn Book Award for Excellence in Children's Literature in 2013.

-Life
+Biography

 Lee was born and raised in Seoul.
 She received a Bachelor of Fine arts in Painting from Seoul National University in 1996.
 She started out her professional career as an illustrator, but she soon became fascinated with picture books upon encountering the world of artists’ books.
 She decided to pursue graduate studies, receiving her Master's in Book Arts from Camberwell College of Arts in London, England in 2001.
 The following year, she published her first book, Alice in Wonderland, which was also her final graduation project.
 Since then, she has published over thirty books.
-Lee continues to expand her artistic boundaries, particularly through collaboration with other artists and artistic fields.
-This is evidenced in her latest ventures including organizing projects as the leader of the artist collective, Vacance Project, and illustrating Dream of Becoming Water, a book bringing life to the song of the same title by Korean singer-songwriter Lucid Fall.
+Lee organized projects such as the leader of the artist collective, Vacance Project, and illustrating Dream of Becoming Water, a book interpretation of a song by the same title by Korean singer-songwriter Lucid Fall.